-Any Team which receives outside assistance may be disqualified from the Competition.
+Any Team which receives outside assistance may be penalized and may be disqualified from the Competition.

 2.4.3 Assistance from Team Advisors

 As a general principle, a Team shall have no greater number of Team Advisors than is necessary to adequately prepare the Team for fair competition.
 Notwithstanding the provisions of Rule 2.4.1, Team Advisors may provide advice to a Team, provided such advice is limited to: